Consensys/doc.gnark/docs/HowTo/use/gnarkd.md

 ./gnarkd
 ```

-or through a Docker image
+To start `gnarkd` using a Docker image:

 ```bash
 cd gnark/gnarkd